 Choose the weight of the vest carefully.
 At most, your chosen weighted vest should not exceed more than 10% of your total body weight.
 For instance, a 150-lb (approx. 68 kg) individual can safely workout wearing a 15-lb (approx. 6.8 kg) vest.

 You may purchase a weighted vest with adjustable weights, so you can train with variable weights that allows you more flexibility when performing various exercises.

 While slowing down during a speed training regimen, an individual is more likely to face a greater risk of injury.
 The external loading of a weighted vest may put you in danger while shifting to movements such as bending the knees or lowering the body.

 The goal of wearing a weighted vest is to improve on your speed.
 Endurance is an extra benefit that users develop in the long run.
 Unlike traditional speed training implements, a weighted weight is the only tool that encourages and promotes proper form.

 When you are wearing a vest, the fatigue rate of muscle groups increases.
 To make the most out of your speed training, do three to five reps of 18.28-metre sprints while wearing a weighted vest.

 4. Disregarding Vest-to-Rest Ratio

 Before trying out a weighted vest training, remember the recommended vest-to-rest ratio.
-For free sprints, the vest-to-rest ratio is set at 10:60, which means 60 seconds of rest for every 9.14-meter sprint.
-If you are performing speed training, the ratio changes to 10:80 or 80 seconds of full rest for every 9.14-meter sprint.
+For free sprints, the vest-to-rest ratio is set at 10:60, which means 60 seconds of rest for every 9.14-metre sprint.
+If you are performing speed training, the ratio changes to 10:80 or 80 seconds of full rest for every 9.14-metre sprint.